Intent to Organize Opens November 1st-December 3rd!

 - Only students enrolled at the CSU campus may vote on issues that come before the student

-- Meet with Student Life & Leadership Coordinator of Student Involvement
+- Meet with the Student Leadership & Involvement Center Coordinator of Student Involvement.

 - Create a Constitution and Bylaws to govern the organization (constitution template

 Per CSU E.O.
 1068 all Presidents and Treasurers of recognized student organizations